Specimen Type | Type of Container | Volume of Specimen | Status |

 This test is intended for a patient with known or suspected cancer, hematologic disease, or somatic disorders (e.g. somatic overgrowth, vascular malformation, or other mosaic disease).
 Genomic characterization of a tumor or disease-involved tissue can aid in diagnosis, prognosis, and medical management, such as making treatment decisions and evaluating eligibility for targeted therapies and clinical trials.
 This test can also identify germline disease predisposition.

 This test consists of paired exome sequencing analysis on both disease-involved and non-disease involved samples.
 See attached list of germline and somatic genes reviewed during interpretation.
-In addition, CNV, LOH and small variants/indels will be reported if identified.
+In total, CNV, LOH, Tumor mutational burden (TMB) and small variants/indels will be reported if identified.

 The presence of pathogenic variant(s) confined to disease-involved tissue(s) can be found in malignancies/somatic diseases, and these variants are described as somatic in origin.
 Sometimes, a pathogenic variant is also detected in the patient’s germline sample, which indicates that the variant is germline in origin and occurs throughout all cells in the body.
 Germline variants can be associated with hereditary predisposition to disease.